-The Academy has engaged its external auditors to perform a program of work aimed at checking and reviewing the financial systems and records as required by the Academies Financial Handbook.
+In addition to the external auditor, the Academy has appointed "Strictly Educational" to undertake Internal Srutiny services as required by the Academies Financial Handbook.
 All finance staff receive training to keep them up to date with financial practice requirements and to develop their skills in this area.

-The Academy has continued to strengthen its risk management process throughout the period by improving the process and ensuring staff awareness.
+The Academy has continued to strengthen its risk management process throughout the period by improving processes and ensuring staff awareness.